Brân the Blessed: Other associations

+Brân is said to have owned a magical horn of plenty that could produce unlimited food and drink.

 According to the Welsh Triads, Brân's head was buried in London where the White Tower now stands.
 As long as it remained there, Britain would be safe from invasion.
 However, King Arthur dug up the head, declaring the country would be protected only by his great strength.
 There have been attempts in modern times to link the still-current practice of keeping ravens at the Tower of London under the care of Yeomen Warder Ravenmaster with this story of Brân.
 The connection can still be seen in several Celtic languages, in Welsh brân means crow, and bran means raven in both Cornish and Irish.

 Several scholars have noted similarities between Brân the Blessed and the Arthurian character the Fisher King, the keeper of the Holy Grail.
 The Fisher King first appears in Chrétien de Troyes's 12th century French romance Perceval, the Story of the Grail; he has been dealt a mortal wound in the leg (Brân's wound was in his foot) but stays alive in his mystical castle due to the effects of the Grail, waiting to be healed by Percival.
 A later author who took up the story, Robert de Boron, describes the history of the Grail in ancient times, and says the first Fisher King was a man called "Bron".
 Additionally, the Welsh story Peredur son of Efrawg, a version of the Percival story with several striking deviations, features the hero visiting a mysterious castle, although he does not find the Grail there, but rather a severed human head.
 Additionally, some works attribute to the Grail the power to restore the fallen, making it somewhat similar to Brân's cauldron.
 Others have identified Bendigeidfran with the Irish hero Bran mac Febal.